 - Topsoil segregation and stockpiling;

 - Right-of-way stabilization and restoration;

 - Seedbed preparation and re-seeding;

-- Noxious- and invasive-weed control; and
+- Noxious- and invasive-weed control;

+- Revegetation to meet Scenic Integrity Objectives within five years; and

 - Road reclamation.

 Restoration of disturbed habitats can be achieved through short- and long-term objectives.
 The short-term objectives are to stabilize disturbed areas to minimize potential erosion and sedimentation, establish temporary vegetation cover, prevent or minimize the introduction and spread of noxious- and invasive-weed species, and conserve suitable topsoil for long-term reclamation activities.
 The long-term objective is to establish permanent vegetation cover that is suitable for the land use, is self-sustaining, and, where applicable, is resistant to the introduction or spread of noxious- and invasive-weed species.